alexhudson/stowage.org/Existing_images.md

 Copy this locally as `azure-cli.json`.
 Add `azure` as the `Command` in the file, and this will then solve our problem.

-As well as giving images to install, we can also use the specfiles themselves, either by providing a reference to a local file or giving stowage a URL that the specfile is available at:
+As well as installing images directly, stowage has a separate command to install via a specfile.
+You can provide a reference to a local file or give stowage a URL that the specfile is available at:

 ```
 $ stowage install-spec ./azure-cli.json